GrosSacASac/blog-public/dev/web/how_to_stringify_dates_in_a_node_server.md

 let timeAsNumber = d.getTime();
 ```

-A like to store dates as numbers in my database for the following reasons:
+I like to store dates as numbers in my database for the following reasons:

 * A number takes around 4 bytes of storage, where a string takes around 20 bytes
 * Numbers are easier to sort than strings representing dates
 * Better performance when creating a date object from a number

 To display dates, the first requirement is to know in what language to display it.